BerlinUnited/berlinunited.github.io/docs/debugging.md

 MODIFY("BasicTestBehavior:head:headYaw_deg",yaw);
 ```

-![The RobotControl program contains different dialogs.
-The 3DViewer (top
-left) is used to visualize the current state of the robot; the Value
-Plotter dialog (bottom left) plots some data; the Field Viewer dialog
-(top center) draws the field view; the Behavior dialog (bottom center)
-shows the behavior tree; the Debug Request Center dialog (right) is for
-enabling/disabling debug requests.](RobotControl2018){#fig:robotcontrol
-width="100%"}

 In addition to these means for individual debugging, there are some more
 for general monitoring purposes: the whole content of the blackboard,
 the dependencies between the modules and representations, and execution